contrib-tracker/backend/docs/how_to_work.md

-# How to contribute to this project
+# How to work on this project

 Before committing your changes, make sure you are working on the latest codebase by fetching or pulling to make sure you have all the work.